THE BIG IDEA:

 The best way to understand what the Bible means by faith, or believing, is to think about placing our trust in something.
 If we truly place our faith in Christ, we will be willing to take bold steps of faith because we trust Him.

 Allow the group to discuss.
-Some things to consider: You would want to know the cord is strong enough to hold a person of your weight, and what safety precautions will be taken.
+Some things to consider: You would want to know the parachute was packed correctly and is in good repair, and what safety precautions will be taken.
+You would need to trust the experience of the instructor.
 You would have to have a desire to experience it.
-In the end you would have to make the choice to step off and trust that the cord would hold you.
+In the end you would have to make the choice to step off and trust that your chute will work.